kimdo7/isQED/README.md

 const logd = require('debug')('QEDlog')
 ```
 b. add logd instead of console.log before res.json messaging to help you target exactly where the error is.
-Slight modifications make the message unique, making it easier to find where it errored.
+Slight modifications make the message unique, making it easier to find where it errored

 logd("unique failure message")